How Can I Get Termite Protection?

 As such, you should store any timber away in a metal shed or box.

-Common areas where moisture is present includes bathrooms, laundries, and kitchens.
+The most common areas for moisture in your home are, of course, bathrooms, laundries and kitchens.
 Air conditioner units also regularly drip water when they are used.

 Regularly inspect these areas and mop up any moisture you find.

-You might also want to consider deploying dehumidifiers around your home to reduce moisture.
+You may also consider using dehumidifiers around your home to reduce moisture.

 Gardens are a place where termites congregate and build colonies.